-An investigation of a theft allegation in Edmonton is typically initiated by a complaint from a witness to the alleged theft.
-This may be the alleged victim, who claims that their personal property was taken without their consent, or it may be someone who claims to have seen the theft, such as a loss prevention officer at a store.
-The police will attend the scene and request a written statement from the alleged victim and any other witnesses, then will launch an investigation.
+An investigation of a theft allegation in Kelowna is typically initiated by a complaint from a witness.
+This may be the alleged victim who claims that their personal property was taken without their consent, or it may be someone who claims to have witnessed the theft as it was taking place, such as a Loss Prevention Officer (e.g. security guard) at a store.
+The local Royal Canadian Mounted Police (RCMP) will attend the scene and request a written statement from the alleged victim and any other witnesses, and will then launch an investigation.

 The vast majority of theft investigations occur quickly.
-The alleged thief may even be present at the scene and in the custody of the loss prevention officer when the police arrive, which is often the case in shoplifting investigations.
-If the perpetrator of the theft is not present, police will likely access security footage or other records to find out who committed the offence.
+The alleged perpetrator may even be present at the scene and in the custody of a Loss Prevention Officer when the police arrive, which is often the case in shoplifting investigations.
+However, if the perpetrator of the theft is not present, the police may attempt to access security footage or other records to identify who committed the offence.

-After you have been charged, police will provide a package with all the evidence they collected, known as the “disclosure package”, to the Crown Prosecutor.
+After you have been charged with theft, police will provide a package with all the evidence they collected, known as the “disclosure package” or “particulars,” to the Crown Prosecutor.
 You will have the right to access this disclosure package to see the evidence against you.
-Once you retain one of our lawyers, we will assist you obtaining the disclosure package, and we will review it with you to assess the strengths and weaknesses in the Crown’s case, as well as any legal defences that may be available to you.
+Once you retain one of our lawyers, we will assist you in obtaining the disclosure package, and we will review it with you to assess the strengths and weaknesses of the Crown’s case, as well as any legal defences that may be available to you.

-Bail Process and Conditions for Theft Charges in Edmonton
+Bail Process and Conditions for Theft Charges in Kelowna

-How do I get myself or a loved one out on bail for theft charges in Edmonton?
+How do I get myself or a loved one out on bail for theft charges in Kelowna?

 Loved ones are not able to contact you while you are detained.
 The police will not release any information to friends or family due to privacy laws.
 Your lawyer is the only person allowed to contact you.
 Once the police have verified your lawyer’s details, they will pass on information about your whereabouts, if requested.